Lydilydz/Pro-Lydi/README.md

 # Pro-Lydi

-Lydia Samuel's data analytics profile February-2015-Airline-Delays-Tweets-ETL
-The purpose of this project was to perform
+The purpose of this website is to create a professional profile

-# Questions
-Identify
-Identify
-Identify

-#  Datasets

 #  Tasks
-Data Extraction
+Finding a  compatible template to work with with

 #  Results/Conclusions

+A lovely and intuitive online portfolio